firesareba/Simha-s-Hackropad/readme.md

 This was my first time using Fusion 360.
 It was a really cool experience to learn.
 A lot of my friends tell me to use Onshape so I might stick with that in the future because Fusion360 was very clunky in my opinion.
 I was first very intimidated by having to create a entire PCB from scratch but the guide was super useful and taught me the basics of KiCad (i might make my own board one day).
 I big issue for me was creating the firmware, as QMK was just not complying so I went with a KMK firmware instead.

+A big challenge is I could not find a accurate symbol for the schematic so I learned to make one!

 THANKS HACK CLUB!

 ### Specifications